Bharat Virasat-Victoria Terminus, Bombay

 The building that serves as the headquarters of the Central Railway was originally built as the headquarters of the Great Indian Peninsular Railway.
 The GIPR logo can still be seen on the walls of the booking hall, along with the coat of arms for GIPL.
 The coat of arms depicts an elephant on the top-left, a steam engine on the top right, the cross of St. George on the bottom right, and the Coat of Arms of the United Kingdom on the bottom left.
 The railway building was completed in 1887, the Golden Jubilee of Queen Victoria, and was named Victoria Terminus to commemorate the occasion.

 It's basic plan is symmetrical on an east–west axis, with a long central wing flanked by projections on the north and south, forming a C-shaped structure.
-The long central wing is crowned by a high central octagonal ribbed dome topped by a colossal female figure symbolising Progress.
+The long central wing is crowned by a high central octagonal ribbed dome topped by a 1.5 foot tall female figure symbolising Progress.
 This statue holds a torch pointing upwards in her right hand and a spoked wheel in her left hand.
-The side wings enclose a courtyard, which opens on to the street.
+There are statues representing Commerce, Agriculture, Engineering and Science standing atop the ridge on the northern and southern fronts, as well as the ridge on the projecting sections on the north and south.

 The entrance gates are flanked by figures of a lion (representing Great Britain) and a tiger (representing India).

-The ornamentation is in the form of statuary, bas-relief, and friezes.
-The main structure is built from a blend of India sandstone and limestone, while high-quality Italian marble has been used for decorative elements.
 The ground floor of the North Wing is still used as the booking office.
-It has four tall columns in the hallway rising to ribbed arches which support the vaulted roof above.
+It has eight tall columns in the hallway rising to ribbed arches which support the vaulted roof above.
 The bases of these columns are decorated with heads of dogs, lions, rams, and cats.
 The pillars are made of Italian marble and polished Indian blue stone.
 The stone arches are covered with carved foliage.
 The ceiling of the booking hall was originally painted blue, gold and strong red on a ground of rich blue with gold stars.
 Its walls were once lined with glazed tiles.

 The porch outside the ticketing hall on the north features leopards and lemurs climbing down the walls.